 by Matt Slick

-The reason Mormonism is not Christian is that it denies one or more of the essential doctrines of Christianity.
-Here is a basic list of what true Christianity teaches as essential doctrine according to the Bible.
+To reiterate, Mormonism is not Christian because it denies one or more of the essential doctrines of Christianity that are stated in the Bible.
+Here is a basic list of what true Christianity teaches as Christian doctrine according to the Bible, not our interpretation.

 - There is only one God in all existence (Exodus 20:1-4; Isaiah 43:10; 44:6, 8; 45:5).